-If you were/are a Learning Assistant and intend to return in Fall 2022, please fill out this form by 11:59 pm, Sunday, April 24th, 2022 (China Standard Time).
+If you were/are a Learning Assistant and intend to return in Spring 2024, please fill out this form by 11:59 pm, Sunday, Nov 19, 2023 (China Standard Time).
 This application is different from the application linked above.

 What Our Course-Specific Learning Assistants Have Said About the Program

 I learned the virtues of being a tutor.
 I enjoyed tutoring students, and I felt very proud when many of them came back to me telling me that they did very well on their exams, thanks to me.
 They told me that I nailed the important points that they needed to know for the exams.
 I not only taught my students concepts, but also the "how to" of approaching certain types of questions–that was very fruitful for my students.
 Despite my imperfect abilities, the students' compliments made me feel proud and gave me a sense of accomplishment.”

 It not only helps me improve my communication skills, but it also gives me a chance to get to know other students at NYU Shanghai during this special period, increasing my sense of belonging to our community.

 It offers students more alternatives to ask questions to improve their academic performance.
 As an LA, this experience not only strengthens my understanding of a certain discipline but also improves my communication and interpersonal skills.